Please help support the educational mission of

 The year 2012 marks the 100th anniversary of one of the greatest sea tragedies in modern history -- The sinking of the Titanic at 2:20 a.m. on 15 April 1912.

-With the release of several popular films, especially A NIGHT TO REMEMBER (1958) and the multi-Oscar-winning TITANIC (1997), there continues to be a dispute as to what was the last tune played on that fateful night when the Titanic sank within only a few hours and over 1,500 passengers perished, many of them never recovered.
+With the release of several popular films, especially the best one, A NIGHT TO REMEMER (1958), also the multi-Oscar-winning TITANIC (1997), there continues to be a dispute as to what was the last tune played on that fateful night when the Titanic sank within only a few hours and over 1,500 passengers perished, many of them never recovered.

-As it turns out, none of the films used what is believed to be the correct tune as the last one played on the Titanic.
+As it turns out, none of the films has the correct tune as the last one played on the Titanic.

-The Titanic had two different groups of musicians that played on that first and last voyage: a trio of violin, cello and piano who played just outside the A la Carte Restaurant and Cafe Parisien; and a quintet of musicians who played at other locations.
-All the musicians were led by violinist Wallace Hartley.
-These musicians in the above picture were [from top to bottom]:
+The Titanic had two different groups of musicians that played on that first and last voyage: a trio of violin, cello and piano who played just outside the A la Carte Restaurant and Cafe Parisien; and a quintet of musicians who played at other locations, led by violinist Wallace Hartley.

-Fred Clark, Percy Taylor, G. Krins, Wallace Hartley [center of the picture], Ted Brailey, Jock Hume, George Woodward, and Roger Bricoux [not shown].
+The musicians in the above picture are [top to bottom]: Fred Clark, Percy Taylor, G. Krins, Wallace Hartley [center of the picture], Ted Brailey, Jock Hume, George Woodward, and Roger Bricoux [not shown].
+All of them died when the Titanic sunk and today they are fondly remembered for their bravery, as they should be.

-According to Walter Lord's book (Chapter XI) the Second Wireless Operator, Harold Bride, mentioned hearing the tune played by the ensemble:
+According to Walter Lord's book the Second Wireless Operator, Harold Bride, mentioned hearing the tune played by the ensemble:

-Besides British light classical tunes such as "In The Shadows" and the lovely waltz, "Destiny," there were American popular song hits, "Oh, You Beautiful Doll," "Shine On Harvest Moon," and several Irving Berlin hits, "That Mesmerizing Mendelssohn Tune" and "Alexander's Ragtime Band."
+Besides British light classical tunes such as "In The Shadows" and the lovely waltz, "Destiny," there were American popular song hits like, "Oh, You Beautiful Doll" and several Irving Berlin hits, "That Mesmerizing Mendelssohn Tune" and "Alexander's Ragtime Band."

 Another popular American song the musicians probably played on the Titanic voyage was...